ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ mkdir up_data
     $ mkdir ave_data

-Now go into gitroot and begin to download scripts :
+Now go into gitroot and begin to download scripts and make one more directory :

     $ cd ~/gitroot/
+    $ mkdir results

 Clone the branch onto the machine using :